jonahjoughin/netcdf-to-zarr/README.md

 # NetCDF to Zarr

-This repository contains code for converting code netCDF files to Zarr stores.
+This repository contains code for converting NetCDF files to Zarr stores.
 Basic examples follow below.

 ## Examples